arthishaxom/Axom-Privacy-Policy/Privacy-Policy.md

 # Axom Privacy Policy

-> **By Using Axom Bot You Accept It's Privacy Policy**
+> **By Using Axom Bot You Accept It's Privacy Policy.**

 ## What Data Does Axom Store?

-- **Guild IDs/Names For Points Calculation & Exporting Leaderboards**
+- **Guild IDs/Names While Points Calculation & Exporting Leaderboards.**
-- **Guild Names And Guild Icon For Tournament Info Webhook**
+- **Guild Names And Guild Icon For Tournament Info Webhook.**
-- **Message Content While Points Calculation And Exporting Leaderboards**
+- **Message Content While Points Calculation And Exporting Leaderboards.**
-- **Message Content For Tournament Info Webhook**
+- **Message Content For Tournament Info Webhook.**

 **_Only The Message Content Sent During The Command Is Stored._**

 ## Who Can Access These Data?

 - **Bot Developer(s)**
-- **Everyone Can View The Points Calculated Through the Leaderboard OR The Guild Names And Guild Icon Through Tourney Info webhook (If It Is Sent To A Public Channel)**
+- **Everyone Can View The Points Calculated Through the Leaderboard OR The Guild Names And Guild Icon Through Tourney Info webhook (If It Is Sent To A Public Channel).**

 ## Why Does Axom Store These Data & For How Long?

-- **Guild IDs/Names Are Stored For Temporary Period While Calculating Points For Your Server & Exporting Leaderboards**
+- **Guild IDs/Names Are Stored For Temporary Period While Calculating Points For Your Server & Exporting Leaderboards.**
-- **Message Content For Temporary Period While Points Calculation And Exporting Leaderboards**
+- **Message Content For Temporary Period While Points Calculation And Exporting Leaderboards.**
 - **Message Content & Guild IDs/Names Are Also Used In Tourney Info Webhook While Sending The Webhook.**
-- **These Data Are Stored In database OR csv Files Until Deletetion**
+- **These Data Are Stored In database OR csv Files Until Deletetion.**
-- **These Data Are Removed Immediately After Sending The Calculated Points/Leaderboards/Tournament Info Webhooks**
+- **These Data Are Removed Immediately After Sending The Calculated Points/Leaderboards/Tournament Info Webhooks.**

 ## How Can I Rid Of The Stored Data?